ISISComputingGroup/ibex_developers_manual/ITC503-Heliox.md

 - Change control channel to use Sorb
 - Set sorb heater output to 0%
 - Set sorb temperature setpoint to 0K
-- Wait until one of the following conditions is true
+- Wait for the same skipped, cancelled, and timeout conditions and do the same actions or wait for this condition:
   - Sorb temperature < final sorb temperature specified by the user in macros
-  - User skips the part
-  - User cancels the operation
     - Wait for 2 seconds

 ##### Finish